 - Reshape your arm to result in smoother skin and contours

 - Create a more toned and proportionate appearance

 In order to achieve your improved image, there will be a scar on the inside of your upper arm.

 Before You Decide

-To ensure the most natural looking results, Dr. Alexander will recommend the procedure which most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.
+To ensure the most natural looking results, Dr. Alexander and Dr. Kaplan will recommend the procedure which most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.